hugheba/wcs-springboot/README.md

 - A WebCallServer API Java client library
 - An API server to respond to web-hooks from a WebCallServer

+## TODO

+- Create springboot-starter to autoconfigure application
+- Allow for customization of model properties

 # Installation

 Add the dependency to a SpringBoot application.